 - All equipment will be thoroughly sanitized between clients.

-- The Photographer and assistant will be required to wear a cloth mask.
+- The Photographer and assistant (if present) will be required to wear a cloth mask.
 Clients not being photographed will be asked to wear a mask, as appropriate.

 - Hand sanitizer, wipes, and extra masks will be available.

 After the Session: Proofing + Ordering

 - If anyone connected to session develops symptoms or tests positive for COVID-19 within 10 days of the completion of the session, they must contact me.
 While all health information will remain anonymous and confidential, it is essential to notify participants of their possible exposure.

 - Proofing and ordering of images will be completed through on-line photo galleries and video calls.